Hristo-Boyadzhiev/Tip-calculator/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-SPA application with responsive design, developed using React and TypeScript, for calculating the tip and the total bill per person, offering light and dark modes, as well as support for 6 different languages.
+SPA application with responsive design, developed using React and TypeScript, for calculating the tip and the total bill per person, offering light and dark modes, as well as support for 6 different languages (English, Bulgarian, German, French, Spanish, Italian).

 ### Screenshots